-During consultations at my HD Lipo Center, many patients to want to be prepared for how much pain they’ll experience during and after the procedure.
+During consultations at my HD Lipo Center, many patients want to be prepared for how much liposuction pain they’ll experience during and after the procedure.
 Below I’ll answer some of the most common questions/concerns that I receive.

 I realize that Liposuction surgery might sound scary and even painful, but “no pain, no gain” right?
 In all seriousness, Liposuction is an invasive procedure so there could be some pain involved.
 However, patients are always provided with top-notch anesthesia to manage potential discomfort.
 Vaser HD Lipo, like all other liposuction methods, requires the use of a cannula or rod with holes at the tip that allows your surgeon to carefully remove fat.

 This process of fat removal, although less invasive than most surgeries, still involves irritation to nerves and blood vessels.
 This triggers a direct pain response, while injury to small vessels results in the oozing of blood triggering an inflammatory response and pain.
-Given these two phenomenons, it’s not surprising that HD Vaser Lipo, which melts fat before removal, causes less pain than traditional liposuction.
+Given these two phenomenons, it’s not surprising that HD Vaser Lipo, which melts fat before removal, causes less liposuction pain than traditional liposuction.

-As such, lets compare Vaser Lipo technology to traditional liposuction.
+As such, let’s compare Vaser Lipo technology to traditional liposuction.
 The traditional method removes fat by piercing semisolid fat and ripping it out.
 This is a much more invasive and brutal method in comparison to Vaser which removes fat after it has been liquified to the consistency of melted butter.
 Now, which one of these techniques do you think creates more trauma to sensory nerves and vessels?
 The answer is traditional liposuction and this is evident by looking at the fat retrieval canisters evidenced by the photo below.

 Several steps are taken at our HD Lipo center in Newport Beach to minimize discomfort.
-First, we custom wrap our patients with a form fitted circumferential foam and garment.
-The custom fitted foam is on-laid with a form fitted compression garment that is also tailored to your body.
+First, we custom wrap our patients with a form-fitted circumferential foam and garment.
+The custom-fitted foam is on-laid with a form-fitted compression garment that is also tailored to your body.
 Check out this video on our HD Liposuction Page to show you exactly how we create a custom foam garment for perfect post-op compression.

 The application of both the foam and compression garment creates pressure on the body.
 This minimizes swelling and triggers pressure nerves that block sensory pain nerves from transmitting.
 We closely monitor patients on post-op days 2, 4, 6, 8 and again at weeks 1, 2, and 4.
-During this time we will re-tighten the foam inlay to accommodate and resolve swelling.
-Finally, we utilize intraoperative Exparel, a long acting numbing medication, which provides up to four days of numbness.
+During this time we will re-tighten the foam inlay to accommodate and resolve the swelling.
+Finally, we utilize intraoperative Exparel, a long-acting numbing medication, which provides up to four days of numbness.

 If you have been considering liposuction, now is the time to talk to Dr. Mowlavi about your concerns.
 Our Perfect Change Program takes you step by step throughout the procedure to put you at ease.
-You are welcome to talk with our previous patients about their experience and management of pain.
+You are welcome to talk with our previous patients about their experience and management of liposuction pain.
 Schedule your free consultation now.